 - Disable “Allow Removed Participants to Rejoin” so removed attendees can’t slip back in.

 - Enable “Mute Participants on Entry” to minimize distracting background noise and to avoid something unwanted being said accidentally.

 - Enable “Only Authenticated Users Can Join Meetings,” which will force users to sign into Zoom in order to participate.

 - Add a “Co-Host” if you are working with someone who can help moderate.

 - Utilize the “Waiting Room” feature (activated by default) to control attendees.

-- Set meeting passwords and make them as complex as possible.
+- Make meetings password protected and make them as complex as possible.

 - Be aware of what’s in the background of your video.
 Don’t allow your webcam to catch any sensitive information.

 - Close all unnecessary windows before screen sharing to avoid accidentally showing sensitive emails or information.